Punta Cristalliera 2801 m

 The vegetation of the park is particularly interesting both because the protected territory covers a wide altitudinal range, both because the three valleys on which develops have different climatic characteristics.

-While the Val Chisone and Valle di Susa are characterized by extreme temperature changes, with hot and dry summers and cold winters - the pine is a typical representative of them – Val Sangone has a climate-type pre-Alpine, wetter, where the beechs is predominant.
+While the Val Chisone and Valle di Susa are characterized by extreme temperature changes, with hot and dry summers and cold winters - the pine is a typical representative of them – Val Sangone has a climate-type pre-Alpine, wetter, where the beechs are predominant.

 Larches, red and white firs represent the climax of the upper mountain horizon.